simonsasse/master-thesis-template/README.md

 # Acknowledgements
 Thanks to:
+- The creator of the [NTNU typst thesis template](https://typst.app/universe/package/nifty-ntnu-thesis/)
 - The creator of the [ILM template](https://github.com/talal/ilm/blob/main/lib.typ) which I used as the basis for this.
 - The creators of the original [NTNU thesis template](https://github.com/COPCSE-NTNU/thesis-NTNU)
 - The creators of the [elsearticle template](https://github.com/maucejo/elsearticle) for their implementation of subfigures and appendix environment